Matt0550/StageMaster-Discord-Bot/README.md

 - `pip install -r requirements.txt`

-4. Open `bot.py` in a text editor and replace `"Insert Discord token here"` with your token bot

-5. Open `cogs/stage.py` in a text editor and replace the first 3 variable
+4. Rename .env.example to .env and fill in the required fields

-6. Run the bot
+5. Run the bot

 **Remember to enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" on [Discord Devolper Portal](https://discord.com/developers/applications/)**
 # Usage